Apartments, Temporary Accommodation, and WIFI

 Getting a Spanish Bank Account + First Day Finances

 Another great option would be to make a transfer using Wise.com.
-You can transfer the money with the funds from your American bank account.
+You can transfer the money with the funds from your bank account.
 Wise will charge you a small transfer fee, but it won’t be very expensive at all.
+In fact, Wise often has the best transfer rates.

 Sometimes, the landlord will require you to provide a NIE when contracting an apartment.
 Some consulates provide the NIE on the visa page, but other consulates do not.
 You can see an example of this below: